santisbon/InvokeAI/docs/installation/INSTALL_DOCKER.md

 # Before you begin

-- For end users: Install locally using the installation doc for your OS.
+- End users: Install locally (no containers) using the installation doc for your OS.
-- For developers: For container-related development tasks or for enabling easy deployment to other environments (on-premises or cloud), follow these instructions.
+- Developers: For general use on a Mac M1/M2 install locally (no containers) to leverage your GPU cores.
+For enabling easy deployment to other environments (on-premises or cloud), follow these instructions.
-For general use, install locally to leverage your machine's GPU.

 # Why containers?